 “Who’s more lovely than a swan of White, or Sunset in the West?
 Who’s the greatest Paragon of Light and truth and love and all the rest?”

-Vain conceit brought forth this screed Then I found a humbler mirror Leatherbound, its leaves relieved this Victim of a spirit growing drearer
+Vain conceit brought forth this screed Then I found a humbler mirror Leatherbound, its leaves relieved this Victim of a darkness growing drearer

 Sage and saint therein reflect Heights of love; man’s deepest worth Pages inked with red connect one’s Eyes to heaven’s Mirror framed of earth